osilander/bacterial-genomics-intro/ngs-qc/index.rst

 Reminder: the experimental setup
 --------
 The data we will analyse is from a laboratory evolution experiment in which several different natural isolates of *E. coli* were evolved for approximately 150 generations in culture medium containing increasing amounts of an antibiotic (control lineages were evolved in the absence of antibiotic).
-After this, genomes of the ancestral (un-evolved) bacteria were sequenced using both short-read (Illumina) and long-read (Oxford Nanoppore) technology.
+After this, genomes of the ancestral (un-evolved) bacteria were sequenced using both short-read (Illumina) and long-read (Oxford Nanopore) technology.
 The genomes of the evolved bacteria were re-sequenced using only short-read (Illumina) technology.

 Again, the overarching goals of this tutorial are to:
   #.
 Use the sequence data from the natural isolate ancestor to assemble a high-quality reference genome.